Last updated on 21 September 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

 You can get as detailed as you want to in your custom EULA.
 If you really want to limit specific behavior, activity and set forth other restrictions, a custom EULA will let you do this better than a default EULA.
 A default EULA may be vague in an area you would rather be detailed with.

-For example, the National Basketball Association - the NBA - has a very robust EULA for its mobile apps.
+For example, the NBA has a very robust EULA for its mobile apps.

 Apple's standard EULA would adequately transfer the license to users of the NBA app, but there's no way users would be able to know from the standard EULA that so many affiliates and subsidiaries are involved and that the NBA holds so many trademarks, copyrights, patents and other intellectual property it protects in its EULA.